 There are several ways to self-test blood sugar

 One of the most important tests people with diabetes use is the daily finger prick, in which a drop of blood is placed on a test strip and inserted into a blood sugar meter to quickly get a blood sugar reading.
 People with diabetes often need to self-test their blood sugar (particularly if they are on insulin) to make sure it’s steady.
 However, there are other ways to self-test blood sugar, including continuous glucose monitors.
 More often used by people with type 1 diabetes, the devices use a small sensor wire that is inserted below the skin’s surface to continuously monitor glucose levels.
-The sensors need to be replaced every 3 to 7 days, and people who use them typically still need to do finger-prick tests to make sure the devices are working correctly.
+The sensors need to be replaced every three to seven days, and people who use them typically still need to do finger-prick tests to make sure the devices are working correctly.

 - American Diabetes Association: "Diagnosis"

 - National Institute of Diabetes and Digestive and Kidney Diseases: "The A1C Test & Diabetes"

 - Centers for Disease Control and Prevention: "Prediabetes: Your Chance to Prevent Type 2 Diabetes"